ArtemMuliukov/Cluster_IP/README.md

 The prepeared dll you can already find on adress "NSU_Diplom_Clustering/actual_code/dll/Release/test_dll_creation.dll".

-Also you can find Jupyter notebooks used for tests in Python or constructing of graphs in folder "Python tests"
+Also you can find Jupyter notebooks used for tests in Python or constructing of graphs in folder "Python tests".